sysops-notes/sysops-notes.github.io/sections/account_management.md

 	* Similar syntax to IAMs
 	* It's a filter to IAMs
 * Helpful for
-	* sandbox account creation
+	* Sandbox account creation
-	* separate dev and prod
+	* Separate dev and prod
-	* only allow approved services
+	* Only allow approved services

 ## Service catalog